plepe/OpenStreetBrowser/README.md

   * title: the title of the feature popup, the object in the list and the details page. (default: localized tags for 'name', 'operator' or 'ref', default: 'unknown')
   * body: the body for the feature popup and the details page.
   * description: a short description shown in the list next to the title.
+  * popupDescription: like description, but an alternative if the description in popups should be different from the list.
   * markerSign: a HTML string which will be shown within the marker and in the list. (default: '')
   * priority: a numeric value by which the elements in the list will be sorted (lower values first)
 * const: an object variable which is available as prefix in twig functions.